Universal Soldier (song)

-"Universal Soldier" is a song written and composed by Canadian singer-songwriter Buffy Sainte-Marie.
+"Universal Soldier" is a song written by singer-songwriter Buffy Sainte-Marie.
 The first released recording was a single by The Highwaymen, released in September 1963.
 The song was also released on Sainte-Marie's debut album It's My Way!, released in April 1964.
 "Universal Soldier" was not an immediate popular hit at the time of its release, but it did garner attention within the contemporary folk music community.
-It became a hit a year later when Donovan covered it, as did Glen Campbell.
+It became a hit in 1965 when Donovan covered it, also charting for Glen Campbell that same year.
 Sainte-Marie said of the song: "I wrote 'Universal Soldier' in the basement of The Purple Onion coffee house in Toronto in the early sixties.
 It's about individual responsibility for war and how the old feudal thinking kills us all."
-The idea was based on that politicians, with power over the military, in democratic states are elected by the people.
+The premise of the song is that politicians, with power over the military, in democratic states are elected by the people.

-Sainte-Marie has said she approached writing the song from the perspective of a student writing an essay for a professor who didn't see eye-to-eye with her perspective, hoping to present him with a different point of view.
+Sainte-Marie said she was on a late night layover at San Francisco International Airport in 1963, when injured American troops – from the CIA's Special Activities Division and the Green Berets, covertly fighting in the still unannounced US direct engagement in the Vietnam War – were passing through, inspiring her to immediately start working on the song.
+She approached writing the song from the perspective of a student writing an essay for a professor who didn't see eye-to-eye with her perspective, hoping to present him with a different point of view.

 Composition

-In the six verses of the song, a soldier of different heights, ages, religious and political backgrounds is depicted, fighting in different times, for different countries (starting with Canada, where Buffy Sainte-Marie comes from), and with different motives, always thinking that he is fighting for peace but never realizing he is part of the problem.
+In the six verses of the song, soldiers of different heights, ages, religious and political backgrounds are depicted, fighting in different times, for different countries (starting with Canada, where Buffy Sainte-Marie claimed to come from – a lie she protected for decades by threatening legal action against her American family members when they pointed out she was born to their family, not adopted from Canada), and with different motives, all thinking that they are fighting for peace but never realizing that they are part of the problem.
 The song ends with: